Where and How to Store Water for Long-Term Use

 Block direct sunlight

-Keeping storage out of direct sunlight is a must if you want to maintain a meaningful long term storage.
+Keeping water storage out of direct sunlight is a must if you want to keep it useable long-term.

 • Choose a location that does not have direct sun.